OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 Recovering servers
 ================================================================================

-When a *follower* is down for some time it may fall out of the recovery window, i.e. the log may not include all the records needed to bring it up-to-date.
+When a *follower* is down for some time it may fall out of the recovery window, i.e. the log may not include all the records needed to bring it up to date.
 In order to recover this server you need to:

 * **Leader**: Create a DB backup and copy it to the failed *follower*.
 Note that you cannot reuse a previous backup.
 * **Follower**: Stop OpenNebula if it is running.